Error bounds for Physics Informed Neural Networks in Nonlinear Schr\"odinger equations placed on unbounded domains

 C. M. would like to thank the Erwin Schr\"odinger Institute ESI (Vienna) where part of this work was written.
 N. V. thanks BCAM members for their hospitality and support during research visits in 2023 and 2024.
 M. \'A. A. would like to thank the DIM-University of Chile, for its support and hospitality during research stays while this work was written.

-\section{Well-posedness 1D-NLS with focusing nonlinearity: $H^1$ theory}
+\section{Well-posedness 1D-NLS with focusing nonlinearity: $H^1$-theory}

-In this preliminary section we consider the Cauchy problem associated to the one dimensional NLS equation with focusing nonlinearity, namely \eqref{eq:NLS-anyalpha}.
-As customary, we show first \emph{local} well-posedness of~\eqref{eq:NLS-anyalpha}, then \emph{global} well-posedness follows as an easy consequence of Gagliardo-Niremberg inequalities.
+In this preliminary section we examine the Cauchy problem associated to the 1D-focusing NLS \eqref{eq:NLS-anyalpha}.
+As is customary, we first show \emph{local} well-posedness of~\eqref{eq:NLS-anyalpha}, then \emph{global} well-posedness follows as an easy consequence of Gagliardo-Nirenberg inequalities.
 In our first result we show that the problem~\eqref{eq:NLS-anyalpha} is locally well-posed in $H^1(\R)$ for \emph{any} power of the nonlinearity.
-In order to state the result we give the following preliminary definitions and we recall some useful result. \begin{definition}[Admissible pairs] We say that a pair of exponents $(p,q)$ is Schr\"odinger admissible if
+To present this result, we provide the following preliminary definitions and recall some useful concepts. \begin{definition}[Admissible pairs] We say that a pair of exponents $(p,q)$ is Schr\"odinger admissible if